ehamberg/blog/posts/2012-08-24-programming-praxis-open-addressing.md

 previously had an item there and thus continue searching in cases where a deletion in the middle of a sequence of items with the same hash has occurred.

-To avoid infinite loop when inserting into a full table or deleting for a table filled with `Deleted` cells, both `insert` and `delete`'s helper functions are passed an `end` parameter that indicates when all elements have been looped over.
+To avoid an infinite loop when inserting into a full table or deleting from a table filled with `Deleted` cells, both `insert` and `delete`'s helper functions are passed an `end` parameter that indicates when all elements have been looped over.

 ```haskell